billziss-gh/arduino-6502ctl/README.md

 - Arduino interrupts are disabled in order to maximize performance in the core loop.
 Arduino interrupts are enabled only for serial communications and the debugger.
 - All communication with the 6502 happens while the clock is high.
 - Communication with the 6502 does not happen via Arduino's `digitalRead` / `digitalWrite`, because this would make the loop very slow.
-Instead the ATmega2560 ports are accessed directly.
-For example to read from the address bus we do:
+Instead the ATmega 2560 ports are accessed directly.
+For example to read from the address bus we read ports F and K directly (some detail removed):
     ```C
     static inline uint16_t read_abus()
     {
-        /* read ATmega ports designated for 6502 address bus (ABLO, ABHI) */
-        return P6502_ABLO(PIN) | (P6502_ABHI(PIN) << 8);
+        return PINF | (PINK << 8);
     }
     ```
 -  We want maximum performance when the debugger is not active, but we also want to be able to break execution into the debugger.
 Recall that we have Arduino interrupts disabled and we therefore need another method to check if there is any user input.
 For this purpose we perform a quick check using the `debug_available` function, which returns `true` when the debugger is active or there is user input: